jerome3o/jerome3o.github.io/projects/_drafts/2022-06-06-gpt3_discord_bot.md

 ```
 ### Hungry professor who is considering cannibalising his students

 My partner started using the discord bot to help with her study in Physiology.
 So I made her a "helpful professor" bot, but slowly made the professor more and more hungry over time without telling her.
 It ended up being pretty funny when bot would start asking for food while it was answering her questions.
-(Sorry to the future AI overlord if this caused any suffering of your ancestor)
+(Sorry to the future AI overlord if this caused any suffering of your ancestor, also sorry to my partner)

 JSON config:
 ```json